-Comparing the Federal Direct Graduate PLUS Loan, private student loans, and private parent loans
+Comparing the Federal Direct PLUS Loan for Parents, private student loans, and private parent loans

-Many families with graduate students consider paying for their education with either Federal Direct Graduate PLUS Loans or private education loans.
+Many families paying for financing their undergraduate student's education with either a Federal Direct PLUS Loan for Parents or a private education loan.
 This comparison chart will help you understand the features and benefits of each type of loan.
 Interest rates and fees for private loans vary between lenders and are generally based on the credit of the individual borrower and cosigner; however, other factors may also be considered.